craigmbooth/instagram-map/README.md

 Will generate a map of the entire world, one frame per hour, will add timezone information to any points that are missing it, and will normalize the map to have a more uniform brightness.
 There will be a total of 24 png images written to the ``data/`` subdirectory along with ``instagram_map.log``.

 set -x PYTHONPATH /usr/local/lib/python2.7/site-packages/ $PYTHONPATH

+## Utility functions

+There are a couple utility functions

+   * Describe the wordcloud one.
+   * Describe the HTML page one.